Siege of Athens and Piraeus (87–86 BC): Siege

 Soon Sulla's camp was to fill with refugees from Rome, fleeing the massacres of Marius and Cinna.
 These also included his wife and children, as well as those of the Optimate party who had not been killed.
-With his political enemies having taken power in Rome, Sulla realized that the money and reinforcements he believed were coming to bolster his forces were no longer something to be counted on.
-For this reason, Sulla ordered the sacking of every temple and religious site in the vicinity.
+With his political enemies having taken power in Rome, Sulla realized that the money and reinforcements he believed were coming to bolster his forces could no longer be counted on.
+Thus, Sulla ordered the sacking of every temple and religious site in the vicinity.
 The chronicles state that one of the people sent on such a sacking mission became afraid due to ominous voices having been heard upon entering the temple.
-Deciding not to continue sacking the temple, the soldier returned to Sulla who ordered him back stating that he had heard laughter because the gods would be pleased with his victory.
+Deciding not to continue sacking the temple, the soldier returned to Sulla, who ordered him back, stating that he had heard laughter because the gods would be pleased with his victory.

 With Athens on the verge of starvation, Aristion grew less popular by the day.
 Greek deserters informed Sulla that Aristion was neglecting the Heptachalcum (part of the city wall).
 Sulla immediately sent sappers to undermine the wall.
 Nine hundred feet of wall was brought down between the Sacred and Piraeic gates on the southwest side of the city.

 On 1 March 86 BC, after five months under siege, a midnight sack of Athens began.
-After the taunts of Aristion, Sulla was not in a mood to be magnanimous.
+After Aristion's taunts, Sulla was not in a mood to be magnanimous.
 Blood was said to have literally flowed in the streets, it was only after the entreaties of a couple of his Greek friends (Midias and Calliphon) and the pleas of the Roman Senators in his camp that Sulla decided enough was enough.
-After setting fire to large portions of the city, Aristion and his forces fled to the Acropolis where they had gathered a store of supplies over the preceding few weeks.
+After setting fire to large portions of the city, Aristion and his forces fled to the Acropolis, where they had gathered a store of supplies over the preceding few weeks.